 The search engine results page

-The search results pages for Google and Bing are similar but have some key distinctions.
+The search engine results pages (SERPs) for Google and Bing are similar, but they have some key distinctions.

-Underneath the product ads on Google are the sponsored text ads and organic search results.
+Underneath the product ads on Google are a mix of sponsored text ads and organic search results.
 Each has a headline and text description.

 Some of the results have additional information.
-For example, the organic search results for Sephora, a beauty store, includes a seller rating and current offers like 1-3 day free delivery over $50 and free 30-day returns.
+For example, the organic search results for Sephora, a beauty retailer, include a seller rating and current offers like free delivery and 30-day returns.

-The Bing organic article recommendations look similar to the Popular Opinions section on the Google SERP, which collects lists of best vegan skincare products.
+The Bing organic article recommendations look similar to the Articles section on the Google SERP, which collects lists of the best vegan skincare products.

 Google also has a “people also ask” section where you can explore the answers to commonly asked questions.